 At this stage, no serious observer of events in

 Beyond the DNA, those of us without medical knowledge must rely on the experts.
 Fortunately, a new and comprehensive site has recently appeared.
 Forensics Talk is the work of Kathleen Eckelt, a certified Forensic Nurse Examiner with over 30 years of clinical nursing experience.
 She’s also president of Harford Medlegal Consulting, which specializes on issues relating to forensic nurses.
-The site provides a wealth of material, but three items particularly jumped out at me.

 1.)
 The accuser’s injuries are inconsistent with the attack that she described.

 The accuser alleged a violent, 30-minute, gang rape, in which she was kicked and hit; and in which she scratched her attackers.
 Eckelt

 Finally, Eckelt all but dismisses insinuations that the accuser might have been given a date rape drug.
 She reports, “Although each person can react differently to any drug, the amnesia produced by these drugs is pretty acute.
 It’s not usually a matter of a person's memory just being a bit fuzzy.
 It’s usually a matter of not remembering anything at all past that first drink.”
 The accuser, of course, alleged no such thing.

 I wonder how many experienced SANE nurses New York Times reporter Duff Wilson spoke to before publishing a front-page article implying that diffuse edema is consistent with blunt force trauma and a date rape drug could have been used?

 2.)
 Sgt.
 Mark Gottlieb’s “notes” lack procedural credibility.